oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_migration_job_output_facts_module.rst

 ..
 Description

 - Fetches details about one or multiple JobOutput resources in Oracle Cloud Infrastructure
-- List the Job Outputs
+- Note: Deprecated.
+Use the new resource model APIs instead.
+List the Job Outputs

 ..
 Aliases